-· Before leaving the Eye Care Professional's office, the patient should be able to promptly remove lenses or should have someone else available who can remove the lenses for him or her.

-- · DO NOT use if the sterile blister package is opened or damaged. - · Always wash and rinse hands before handling lenses.
-Do not get cosmetics, lotions, soaps, creams, deodorants or spravs in the eves or on the lenses.
+- Before leaving the Eve Care Professional's office, the patient should be able to promptly remove lenses or should have someone else available who can remove the lenses for him or her - DO NOT use if the sterile blister package is opened or damaged. - Always wash and rinse hands before handling lenses.
+Do not get cosmetics. lotions, soaps, creams, deodorants or sprays in the eyes or on the lenses.
 It is best to put on lenses before putting on makeup.
-Water-based cosmetics are less likely to damage lenses than oil-based products. - .
-DO NOT touch contact lenses with the fingers or hands if the hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/ or injury to the eve. - Carefully follow the handling, insertion, removal, cleaning, disinfecting, storing and wearing instructions in the "Patient Instruction Guide" for the 1-DAY ACUVUE® TruEve® Brand Contact Lenses and those prescribed by the Eve Care Professional - · Always handle lenses carefully and avoid dropping them. - · Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
-Pour the lens and the packing solution into the hand - · Do not touch the lens with fingernails
+Water-based cosmetics are less likely to damage lenses than oil-based products - Do not touch contact lenses with the fingers or hands if the hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye. - · Carefully follow the handling, insertion, removal, and wearing instructions in the "Patient Instruction Guide" for the 1 • DAY ACUVUE® TruEveTM Brand Contact Lenses and those prescribed by the Eye Care Professional. - Always handle lenses carefully and avoid dropping them. - .
+Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
+Pour the lens and the packing solution into the hand. - Do not touch the lens with fingernails.